Apple, Amazon, and… your business? Join the ranks of the planet’s biggest brands, and find out how CRM is the secret to

 - Provide both its franchisees and corporate managers with live access to customer information

 - Integrate data from its dynamic network of restaurants into an effective CRM tool

 - Increase the accuracy of its reporting, and inform more intelligent decision-making

 As Christopher Garrity, McDonald’s’ own Senior Director of Customer Satisfaction, espouses:

 “CRM [is a] critically important function for any large company.
 It’s clear that Astute understands the important role it plays, and meets the ever-changing needs of our prime customers through continued innovation.”

 Prime customers… was the pun intended?
 We don't know.

 What we can tell you, though, is that one too many Big Macs may leave you feeling bloated and unmanageable… but your SME’s customer database doesn’t have to be.
 Browse our guide to the best CRM systems for restaurants to learn more, or click below to start comparing CRM software quotes for your business.

 7. Coca Cola CRM

-While Coca Cola’s iconic recipe has remained a secret since 1886, this global beverage giant has been less coy about the other secret of its success – a dedication to the customer.
-So, it was no surprise when Coca Cola’s German branch adopted Salesforce.
-But what role did CRM software play in engineering the soft drink goliath’s continued growth?
+While Coca-Cola’s iconic recipe has remained a secret since 1886, this global beverage giant has been less coy about the other secret of its success – a dedication to the customer.
+It came as no surprise when Coca-Cola’s German branch adopted Salesforce – but what role did CRM software play in engineering the soft drink goliath’s continued growth?